What is skin cancer?

 What are the risk factors for skin cancer?

 The primary risk factor for skin cancer is exposure to ultraviolet (UV) radiation from the sun or from tanning beds.
 People who spend a lot of time outdoors and individuals with pale skin who sunburn easily are at greatest risk.
 But people with dark skin can also develop skin cancer.
-Avoiding the sun, wearing clothes that cover the skin and using sunscreen can reduce the risk of developing skin cancer.
+Avoiding the sun, wearing a hat and clothes that cover the skin and using sunscreen can reduce the risk of developing skin cancer.

 Smoking is a risk factor for squamous cell skin cancer, especially on the lips.
 Individuals with a weakened immune system, such as people with HIV and organ transplant recipients, have a higher risk of skin cancer.
 Certain types of human papillomavirus (HPV) appear to trigger some skin cancers.